Freiling87/CCU/CCU/Scratchpad.md

   - Objects
     - Computer no longer interrupts hacking interaction when Investigation text is set.
     - Containers are no longer lootable via hacking.
-    - Containers no longer have redundant Open/Search buttons
+    - Containers no longer have redundant Open/Search buttons.
+    - Investigateables no longer show Investigate button with blank text.
   - Traits
     - Grab Everything: No longer grabs active traps, unless agent has Accident-Prone
     - Extortable: Multiple Extortables with Matching Owner ID in same chunk are now handled as a group rather than separately.